thmosqueiro/thmosqueiro.github.io/_posts/2017-01-05-Nvidia-Jetson-ttyUSB0-drivers.md

 href="http://www.nvidia.com/object/jetson-tk1-embedded-dev-kit.html">Nvidia
 Jetson </a> is a powerful board that uses the NVIDIA Tegra® technology and NVIDIA Kepler™ computing core.
-Given the computation power and the relative low energy consumption, it is a competitve option to developping embedded systems.
+Given the computation power and the relatively low energy consumption, it is a competitive option for developing embedded systems.
 We wanted to have one of these boards recording from the electronic nose (picture at the end of the post) for two main reasons: easy to change its location and exceptional performance for online computation.
-The electronic nose uses a [FTDI chip](http://www.ftdichip.com/Products/ICs/FT232H.htm) to stream the recordings through the USB serial port, which in linux is usually automatically mounted in /dev/ttyUSBX (X being 0 in the abscence of other serial ports).
+The electronic nose uses an [FTDI chip](http://www.ftdichip.com/Products/ICs/FT232H.htm) to stream the recordings through the USB serial port, which in linux is usually automatically mounted in /dev/ttyUSBX (X being 0 in the absence of other serial ports).
 The problem was that the operating system did not have FTDI drivers by default, and we had to compile them.